 On February 13, 2019, our board of directors adopted a succession plan (Succession Plan), pursuant to which Jeffrey L. Powell, our current executive vice president and co-chief operating officer was appointed president effective April 1, 2019 and chief executive officer effective July 1, 2019, succeeding Mr. Painter in each role.
-As part of the Succession Plan, assuming Mr. Painter is elected as a director by our stockholders at the 2019 annual meeting, Mr. Painter will become executive chairman of the board of directors effective July 1, 2019.
+As part of the Succession Plan, Mr. Painter will become executive chairman of the board of directors effective July 1, 2019.
 There will be a vacancy in the role of chairman of our board of directors until Mr. Painter assumes this role.
 In addition, our board of directors appointed Mr. Powell to be a member of the board of directors effective as of July 1, 2019, filling the vacancy created by Mr. Rainville's decision not to seek re-election.
 Mr. Powell will serve in the class of directors whose term ends in 2022.
 For more information on the Succession Plan, see our Current Report on Form 8-K, filed with the Securities and Exchange Commission on February 13, 2019.